vsantos1711/cats-app/README.md

 ## :memo: Description

-MeowHub is a straightforward social media platform for cat lovers!
-Share delightful cat photos, along with names, ages, and more details about your feline friends.
-Connect with fellow cat enthusiasts and immerse yourself in the world of cats.
-It's as simple as a purr! 🐱📸
+MeowHub: You go-to app for cat adoption!
+Swipe through charming cat profiles, find your purr-fect match, and make a furry friend's dream come true.
+It's as simple as a purr! 🐱🏡

 ## :wrench: Tools